WallStreetMojo

 source: nypost.com

 This accounting scandal happened in the year 1998.
 Waste management company reported around $1.7 billion in fake earnings.
-They deliberately increased the time period of depreciation of their plant, equipment, and property.
-While the new CEO, A. Maurice Meyers, and his team members went through the books of accounts, they found out this unprecedented scenario.
-Arthur Anderson has to pay $7 million as a penalty to the Securities and Exchange Commission (SEC), and the shareholder class-action suit settled for $457 million.
-After all, was settled, the CEO, A. Maurice Meyers, started an anonymous hotline so that the employees could spread the word about any dishonest or improper matter happening in the organization.
+They deliberately increased the time period of depreciation period of their plant, equipment, and property.
+While the new CEO, A. Maurice Meyers, and his team members went through the books of accounts, they found out about this unprecedented scenario.
+Arthur Anderson had to pay $7 million as a penalty to the Securities and Exchange Commission (SEC), and the shareholder class-action suit settled for $457 million.
+After all was settled, the CEO, A. Maurice Meyers, started an anonymous hotline so that the employees could spread the word about any dishonest or improper matter happening in the organization.

 #4 Freddie Mac (2003)